Dr Debbie Kolb runs her own private family medicine practice.

 Debbie, can you tell the readers how you decided to go the private practice route?

 When I graduated from medical school and my husband and I decided to return to my hometown, I began calling local family physicians to see if they were interested in bringing on a new physician.
 I was very blessed that an old family friend was interested.
 My husband was retiring from the Coast Guard and we consulted with a local accountant who crafted an arrangement for my new partner and I to share overhead together, but both remain self-employed with our own professional corporations.
 We had no written contract- it was all on a handshake.
-I started in July 2001 (22 years ago!) and our local not-for-profit hospital helped with seed money since I was in an underserved area for primary care.
-I have been in my original location since I started and have enjoyed caring for generations of families over the years.
+I saw my first patient July 1, 2001 and our local not-for-profit hospital helped with seed money since (at the time) I was in an underserved area for primary care.
+I have been in my original location since I started and enjoyed caring for generations of families over the years.

-What are your favorite parts of your roles currently?
+What were your favorite parts of your role?

-My favorite part continues to be interacting with my patients and staff on a daily basis.
-My wonderful medical assistant recently retired after spending eighteen years with me.
+My favorite part was interacting with my patients and staff on a daily basis.
+My wonderful medical assistant retired after spending eighteen years with me.
 We still enjoy catching up regularly.
-I love that I am able to set my own hours and adjust as needed for family commitments.
-I try to be mindful of my patients' needs and plan well in advance but I love that I don’t have to “request time off” from an administrator.
-I enjoy taking trips with my family and combining them with an interesting CME meeting.
-I love that the flexibility of owning my practice has afforded me the opportunity to advocate for the house of medicine.
-My husband and I have traveled to our state capital as well as Washington, D.C., to meet with legislators and share our experiences.
-I love that I have an EHR that prioritizes small practices (Practice Fusion) so that even when I am out of the office, I can take a few minutes to check in and whittle down my tasks.
-I love that I can tailor my practice to the things that interest me more instead of being told what I must manage.
+I loved that I was able to set my own hours and adjust as needed for family commitments.
+I tried to be mindful of my patients' needs and plan well in advance but I loved that I didn’t have to “request time off” from an administrator.
+I enjoyed taking trips with my family and combining them with an interesting CME meeting.
+I loved that the flexibility of owning my practice afforded me the opportunity to advocate for the house of medicine.
+My husband and I regularly traveled to our state capital as well as Washington, D.C., to meet with legislators and share our experiences.
+I loved that I had an EHR that prioritized small practices (Practice Fusion) so that even when I was out of the office, I could take a few minutes to check in and whittle down my tasks.
+I loved that I could tailor my practice to the things that interested me more instead of being told what I must manage.

 What have you seen change in private practice over your career?